akuaagyeiwaa/Ethiopia-Unbound.html/README.md

 <p>“Well, simply this that what must be must be, and what must not be must not be—that is the rule of the gods’'—pointing her little chin up triumphantly.
 “And after all,” she went on. "was it such a grave error?
 You know the murderer was not saved, but the thief was.”</p>

  <p>“But what if the thief went on stealing,” retorted Tandor-Kuma.
 “It is like going against the light.”
-“Light, then darkness,” Ekuba put in with a far away look in her eyes.</p>
+“Light, then darkness,” <span class="personal-name">Ekuba</span> <script src="scripts.js"></script> put in with a far away look in her eyes.</p>

 <p> “Yes, but when the light comes, then darkness goes away,” suggested Tandor-Kuma.</p>

-<p> It was all very fine, this toying with fine phrases and sentiments when passion answered to passion in the breasts of two human beings.
-Ekuba lapsed into silence, and it was evident that both man and woman were struggling with the same inward emotion. </p>
+<p> It was all very fine, this toying with fine phrases and sentiments when passion answered to passion in the breasts of two human beings. <span class="personal-name">Ekuba</span> <script src="scripts.js"></script> lapsed into silence, and it was evident that both man and woman were struggling with the same inward emotion. </p>

 <p> “But tell me,” Tandor-Kuma incautiously broke out, “what made you run away from me the last time I was here before I got married.” </p>
 <p>“How simple you men are?
 I ran away from you?
 It was not so.
 I simply went to avoid compromising you in any way.” </p>

 <p>Tandor-Kuma would have liked a little time to reflect.
-But suddenly Ekuba swept away the supper things, and, in a moment, she was gone.</p>
+But suddenly <span class="personal-name">Ekuba</span> <script src="scripts.js"></script> swept away the supper things, and, in a moment, she was gone.</p>

-<p>The next morning, a gentle tap was heard at the door of Tandor-Kuma, and a voice from within said, “come in.”
-Ekuba boldly entered, and placing down some clean linen, flung herself at Tandor-Kuma’s feet, who was already dressed and reclining in a low chair by the open window.
+<p>The next morning, a gentle tap was heard at the door of Tandor-Kuma, and a voice from within said, “come in.” <span class="personal-name">Ekuba</span> <script src="scripts.js"></script> boldly entered, and placing down some clean linen, flung herself at Tandor-Kuma’s feet, who was already dressed and reclining in a low chair by the open window.
 Tandor-Kuma got up and faced her. </p>

 <p>“What is this you have done,” he said under his breath, -perceiving the awkwardness of the situation.
-For answer Ekuba got up and deliberately locked the door upon the outside world.
+For answer <span class="personal-name">Ekuba</span> <script src="scripts.js"></script> got up and deliberately locked the door upon the outside world.
 Then facing the man, she said, “Tandor- Kuma, these many years my heart has hungered for your sympathy, and now that the gods have brought you back to me, surely, you will not deny me one kind word.
 Just say you care for me a little.
 That is all I want.”</p>

 <p> Tandor-Kuma made a move as if he would unbolt the door.
-In that instant Ekuba held him spell-bound with a look so pitiful, so imploring, so passionate that he quailed before her gaze.
+In that instant <span class="personal-name">Ekuba</span> <script src="scripts.js"></script> held him spell-bound with a look so pitiful, so imploring, so passionate that he quailed before her gaze.
 He The next moment he Erring love had con- hesitated, then wavered, completely broke down, quered, that was all. </p>
  </section>